Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

 Maris shrieked, "Do you want to see him dead?"

 Before I could finish saying, "No," her eyes rolled to the back of her head, and Maris crumpled to the floor.

 Evan, pocketing his wand, strolled over to pick up the one on the floor.
 "She forgot the Slytherin creed of self-preservation at all costs."
 He looked from Maris's prone body to Boles and Glenelg, who was lying knocked out cold, to Sendak.
 "Now what do we do?"

 "Run away, to someplace we could be together," the man said forlornly.

 The five of us drew together to talk.
-"I can't bring charges without revealing the contents of the blackmail," said Tom.
+"I can't bring charges without revealing the contents of the blackmail," Tom said.

-"Exactly what Maris was counting on," Julia fumed.
+Julia made a sound of disgust.
+"Exactly what Maris was counting on."

-Evan said, "Why don't we help them on their way?"
+Evan said, "Let's help them on their way."

 "Help them how?"
 Remus said sharply.